[Applies to: Microsoft Dynamics CRM 4.0]

 A business unit basically is a group of users.
 Large organizations with multiple customer bases often use multiple business units to control data access and define security roles so that users can access records only in their own business unit.
+This also lets the system administrator delegate tasks such as user management for a specific business unit.
+Smaller organizations or organizations with one customer base may need just one business unit.

 Each type of record is either user-owned or organization-owned.
-Record-level privileges define which tasks a user with access to the record can do, such as Read, Create, Delete, Write, Assign, Share, Append, and Append To.
+Record-level privileges define what tasks a user with access to the record can do, such as Read, Create, Delete, Write, Assign, Share, Append, and Append To.

 The owner of a record or a person who has the Share privilege on a record can share a record with other users or teams.
 Sharing can add Read, Write, Delete, Append, Assign, and Share privileges for specific records.
 More information: Share or Assign Records and Views